deep-learning-mit/staging/_posts/2023-11-08-increasing-context-length-for-transformers.md

 | Gaussian | 80     | 1        | 6       | 5.3231        | 5.3744          |

 #### Implications and Limitations
-Our experiments showed that Gaussian attention has potential as a context-reduction algorithm for improving transformer efficiency.
+Our experiments showed that Gaussian attention has potential as an algorithm for improving transformer efficiency and increasing context lengths.
 We note that these experiments may not reflect the algorithm’s actual performance in real-world scenarios.
 Because we did not have the capacity to train a language model on the scale of BERT or GPT, we experimented only with much smaller models that processed much smaller contexts.
 As a result, our experimental results may not extend to larger models.
-Additionally, due to limited training time, we did not train any of the models we used for more than 100 epochs—with more training time, it is possible that the base transformers may outperform the modified ones.
+Additionally, due to limited training time, we did not train any of the models we used for more than 150 epochs; with more training time, it is possible that the base transformers may outperform the modified ones.
 In order to generalize to larger models, Gaussian attention may need to be combined with other attention patterns, like global attention.
 More research is needed to fully understand its potential and shortcomings.

 ## Conclusion

 Today, methods for increasing context length in transformers remains an important research topic.
 Although researchers have proposed numerous efficient transformers and self-attention algorithms, a concrete solution for increasing transformer context lengths has yet to be found.
 With recent developments in large language models, the number of tasks that transformers can be applied to is increasing rapidly.
 As a result, the search for an efficient transformer is more important than ever.

-Our work shows that Gaussian distributions can potentially be used to build fixed pattern attention masks.
+Our work shows that Gaussian distributions can potentially be used to build fixed-pattern attention masks.
 However, the performance of Gaussian attention masks in larger models remains to be confirmed and requires further study.